flare-foundation/docs/docs/tech/governance.md

 Excluding the [testnets](glossary.md#test_network) Coston and Coston2, Flare currently has two networks: Flare and Songbird.
 Moreover, two kinds of proposals are planned, depending on who initiates them: those proposed by the community and those proposed by the Flare Foundation.

-This leads to four types of proposals, of which only one is currently supported and detailed next.
+This situation leads to four types of proposals, of which only one is currently supported and detailed next.

 ### Songbird Test Proposals (STPs)

-These are proposals initiated by the Flare Foundation aimed at improving the Songbird network.
+Songbird Test Proposals are initiated by the Flare Foundation and are aimed at improving the Songbird network.
 Community-initiated proposals or those aimed at the Flare network will be supported in the future.

-To increase the swiftness at which new proposals can be tested on Songbird, STPs are accepted by default, meaning that they are only rejected if enough votes are cast against them.
-Conversely, to increase its stability, future proposals affecting the Flare network will be rejected by default, meaning that they will only be accepted if enough votes are cast in their favor.
+To increase the swiftness at which new proposals can be tested on Songbird, STPs are accepted by default, meaning that they are rejected only if enough votes are cast against them.
+Conversely, to increase its stability, future proposals affecting the Flare network will be rejected by default, meaning that they will be accepted only if enough votes are cast in their favor.
 See [Voting Outcome](#voting-outcome) below for more details.

 #### Who Votes